 I have definitely been inspired by Janae’s willingness to do whatever she’s had to in order to make food that is safe and healthy for her family.
 And her work to bring that to other families is icing on the cake!
 Not many people have the drive and courage to take a chance to make a difference; Janae is one of a kind!

 To Learn More

 Once you finish reading this article, do yourself a favor and go check out Janae’s website.
-When you’re there, browse through her products which consist of her amazing cookbooks, gift cards, and downloadable files like gluten-free cheat sheets, quotes, and planning tools.
+When you’re there, browse through her products which consist of her amazing seasoning mixes, meal plan subscription, cookbooks, and downloadable files like gluten-free cheat sheets, quotes, and planning tools.